Discover & Learn

 Do you want to get closer to your local wildlife, develop your natural history skills and learn about what special wildlife you have right on your doorstep?

-From bats to dormice, our vertebrate training courses offer an insight into some of our most iconic species.
-These workshops should improve your field skills for surveying and monitoring vertebrates such as bats, dormice and birds.
-New for 2018 are Bat Sonogram Analysis with Aidan Matthews and Mammal Bone Identification with Richard Lawrence in Cambridgeshire.
+From amphibians, birds and small mammals, our vertebrate training courses offer an insight into some of our most iconic species.
+These workshops should improve your field skills for surveying and monitoring vertebrates such as raptors, bats, small mammals and birds.

-From leafhoppers to longhorn beetles, dung beetles and sawflies, solitary wasps, solitary bees, weevils, soldier flies, mayflies and spiders discover the fascinating world of invertebrates.
+From flies to solitary bees, dragonflies, butterflies, and bushcrickets and grasshoppers discover the fascinating world of invertebrates.
 A wide range of workshops covering identification, basic ecology and monitoring of invertebrates.

 Lower plants and fungi

-Learn more about liverworts and fungi.
+Learn more about lower plants.
 A small number of introductory workshops concerned with the identification and basic ecology of liverworts, ferns, horsetails and fungi.